 Under the Mental Health Services Act (MHSA), 76% of MHSA funding is directed toward the Community Services and Supports (CSS) component.
 The CSS component provides access to an expanded continuum of care for persons living with a serious mental illness (SMI) or serious emotional disturbance (SED).
+The goal of all CSS programs is providing the necessary services and supports that help consumers achieve mental health and wellness and recovery goals.

-The CSS section is organized according to programs that operate with similar service responsibilities but may serve different target populations.
-Programs intended to provide interventions or supports during a mental health crisis are described in the Crisis System of Care section.
-There are seven Full Service Partnership (FSP) Programs contained in the FSP section and two FSP programs as part of Homeless Services, Long-Term Supports, and Transitional Care programs.
+- The CSS section is organized according to programs that operate with similar service responsibilities but may serve different target populations. - Programs intended to provide interventions or supports during a mental health crisis are described in the Crisis System of Care section. - Programs designed to increase access into necessary care through a process of proactive engagement are aligned, along with Peer and Family Support programs which are consumer and family driven and feature a lived experience perspective. - Clinical Outpatient programs support increased access to public safety net services across the County. - Full Service Partnership (FSP) Programs for each MHSA identified age group are contained in the FSP section.
 FSP programs provide "whatever it takes" services.
-Peer Support Programs are consumer driven and feature a lived experience perspective.
-The goal of all CSS programs is providing the necessary services and supports that help consumers achieve mental health and wellness and recovery goals.